 By Glenn Wright

 Energy consumption by computers is now recognized as a serious issue with long-term implications.
-The Semiconductor Industry Association (SIA) reports that in roughly 20 years, today’s computer chips will require more power than global energy production can provide.
+The Semiconductor Industry Association (SIA) recently reported that in roughly 20 years today’s computer chips will require more power than global energy production can provide.
 As a result, the SIA is looking for new technologies to analyze, store and enable decision-making based on increasingly massive data streams.